samannazz/Yocto/README.md

 What is bitbake
 ----------
-bitbake is a core component of the yocto project and poky.
+bitbake is a core component of the yocto project and poky
-It basically performs the same functionality as of make.
+It basically performs the same functionality as of make
+It's a task scheduler that parses python and shell script mixed code
+when tis code is parsed it generates and run the tasks, which are basically a set of steps ordered according to code's dependencies.

+steps:
+1- fetch the source
+2- extract the source
+3- conf the source

+It reads recipes and follows them by fetching packages, building them and incorporating the results into bootable images.

+It keeps track of all tasks being processed in order to ensure completion, maximizing the use of processing resources to reduce build time and being predictable.